Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • The screen is a bit dim at certain angles

-With competition from smart speakers from the likes of Apple and Amazon, modern DAB radios have diversified their feature set to compete and one of those radios is Ruark R1S, though at £299 it’s not exactly cheap for a radio.
+With competition from smart speakers from the likes of Apple and Amazon, modern DAB radios have diversified their feature set to compete and one of those very radios is Ruark R1S.
+Though at £299 it’s not the most affordable radio.

-Like Ruark’s previous radios and wireless speakers, the R1S is a fashionable looking speaker.
-It makes use of wooden panelling across its front to give it a natural look, with a 2.5-inch OLED screen above that’s large enough to comfortably display information.
+Like Ruark’s previous radios and wireless speakers, the R1S is a fashionable looking effort.
+It makes use of wooden panelling across its front to give it a natural look, with a 2.5-inch OLED screen that’s large enough to display information.
+It’s only available in one finish (mid grey lacquer with walnut grille) but we feel the R1S is easily one of the most stylish radios available.

-The price does limit the Ruark in terms of appeal.
-For those used to or more inclined to purchase a smart speaker, the lack of voice control or the ability to use your streaming service of choice as an alarm may be a deciding factor.
-Nevertheless, the Ruark R1S is first and foremost a radio, and if you have the money to spend and are content with a DAB radio that looks and sounds great, we think you’ll enjoy what’s on offer here.
+The price does limit the Ruark’s appeal.
+For those more inclined to purchase a smart speaker, the lack of voice control or the ability to use your streaming service of choice as an alarm may be a deciding factor.
+Nevertheless, the Ruark R1S is first and foremost a radio, and if you have the money to spend for a DAB radio that looks and sounds great, you’ll enjoy Ruark’s work here.

 Reviewer: Thomas Deehan